 4. Collect more customer feedback

-Feedback is a way to measure your customer experience, providing invaluable insight into how well your customer service is functioning.
+Customer feedback is a way to measure your customer experience and provide invaluable insight into how well your customer service is functioning.
 It can also help identify problems or issues such as slowness in your service.

-Customer service interactions are excellent opportunities for gathering valuable feedback and is crucial for:
+Customer service interactions are excellent opportunities for gathering valuable feedback and are crucial for:

 - Improving both services and products

-- Identifying how to develop website and online customer experience
+- Identifying how to improve the website and online customer experience

 - Measuring your customer satisfaction and customer effort scores